Mazotis/ffmpeg-on-clear-linux/README.md

 Opening new windows may be larger then the initial window.
 After a while, that can be annoying.
 The `--window-size=x,y` option resolves this issue.
 Optionally adjust the width and height (in pixels) appropiate for your display.

 Accelerated 2D canvas is required (default enabled) to decode videos on the GPU.
 Two more options `--use-gl` and `--enable-features=VaapiVideoDecoder` are needed for hardware acceleration to work when watching a video.
+Hardware acceleration stopped working in Chrome 98.
+The `--disable-features=UseChromeOSDirectVideoDecoder` option resolves the issue by decoding videos using `VDAVideoDecoder`.

 ```bash
 # Launch browser.